mkramb/mongodb-nats-connector/README.md

 HTTP_PORT=3002 ./mongodb-nats-connector
 ```

-To disable raft, useful for local development"
+To disable raft server, which is useful for local development:

 ```
 # by default set to 3